Mastercard/fld-reference-app/README.md

 2. Create a new project [here](https://developer.mastercard.com/dashboard).
 3. Add the Fraud And Loss Database API to your project and click continue.
 4. Give your project a name and optionally invite other team members, then click continue.
 5. Download the Sandbox Signing Key zip and unzip it.
-This should result in a `.p12` file. **Note**: On Safari, the file name will be `Unknown`.
-Rename it to a `.p12` extension.
+This should result in a `.p12` file.
 6. Finish creating the project.
 7. Navigate to your projects page, found [here](https://developer.mastercard.com/dashboard) and select your project.
 8. Here, under your sandbox keys, you should be able to see a consumer key, default keystore alias and default keystore password.